Libya's silence on oil deals a setback for transparency

 “Changing that company culture won’t happen immediately; it was in place for over 40 years.”

-Rahman said the decision to keep the identity of this year’s crude oil buyers secret may also be linked to unrest, which at times over recent months has brought parts of the industry to a standstill.
+Rahman said the decision to keep the identity of this year’s crude oil buyers secret may also be linked to unrest that at times over recent months brought parts of the industry to a standstill.

 “It’s unlikely, what with various strikes and upheavals in the industry as we’ve seen over the past few months, that anyone in mid or higher level management would stick their neck out,” Rahman said.